SteveJerettMcQueen/check-exercise-tool/README.md

 # Check Exercise Tool

-The goal of this project is to develop a "Check Exercise Tool" exactly like the one presented at the website:
+The goal of this project is to develop a "Check Exercise Tool" exactly like the one presented on this website:

 #### [https://liveexample.pearsoncmg.com/CheckExercise/faces/CheckExercise.xhtml](https://liveexample.pearsoncmg.com/CheckExercise/faces/CheckExercise.xhtml "Check Exercise Tool")